Craig44/CPUEspatial/README.md

 - Example case
 - Diagnostics
 - Variable selection help - an issue I have found with these models are they can be slow to evalueate MLE estimates, so variable selection can be a tiresome approach if you try an stepwise approach, i.e. forward with some deviance acceptance criteria

+## TODO
+[ ] add covariate step function, which will step through variables to select the best configurations.